 Removing one tile at the time not only made it easier to predict which color would take over a

-tower but also made the struggles more interesting as each new top color get to decide the outcome.
+tower but also made the struggles more interesting as each new top color would get to decide the outcome.

 There are also two ways to remove a losing tower: remove all tiles or remove all but one tile.